elshaw82/100daysofcode/README.md

 **Thoughts**: I think if I could have peeked at what I would be creating by the half-way point way back at the start of my 100 days of code journey, I would be shocked!
 I'm really enjoying JavaScript now that I've broken through those first few lessons and frustrations.

 **Link(s) to work*  (NASA API)[https://codepen.io/elshaw82/full/qBbrgQR]

+## Day 60: June 23, 2020

+**Today's Progress**: Playing around with mobile navigation today (hamburger menu).
+I've seen a lot of cool transformations and animations recently so it's on my list of things to try out.

+**Thoughts**: I ran out of time today.
+Managed to make a start on things but not finished.

+**Link(s) to work*